 5 tips for Thanksgiving that you SHOULD actually listen to

 Don’t worry.
-I’ll save everyone the fitness guy lecture today.
-You know the,”just take a little bit of each dish,” and “treat it just like any other meal” blah blah blah, that nobody would listen to anyway.
+I’ll save you the fitness coach lecture today.
+You know the, “just take a little bit of each dish,” and “treat it just like any other meal” blah blah blah, that you wouldn’t listen to anyway.

 1) CHOOSE YOUR CONVERSATIONS WISELY

 Don’t get me wrong, we all love grandma, but if you find yourself trapped in a holiday 1 on 1 with Agnes, not only will you have to talk extra loud the whole time, but also prepare to explain why you STILL are not married, and STILL have not given her any grandkids like your sister has.
-I know you want more grandkids before you die grams, but it’s a jungle out there and I’m trying my best.
+I know you want more grandkids before you die grams, but it’s a jungle out there and Tinder is tough.
 Instead, find any UNCLE.
-They are usually good for a solid business tip or some real world advice, but mostly just want to talk football and tell dirty jokes the whole time with someone younger.
-Jackpot!👂💰
+They are usually good for at least one solid business tip or some real world advice, but mostly just want to talk football and tell dirty jokes the whole time with someone younger.
+Conversation Jackpot!👂💰

 2) SIT AT THE KIDS TABLE